Bodrum, Türkiye: The Ultimate Travel Guide 2026

 Location: Zeki Muren Arts Museum, Kumbahçe, Zeki Müren Caddesi, Bodrum/Muğla, Türkiye | Distance: 0.9km

-Bodrum Amphitheatre
+6. Bodrum Amphitheatre

-The Theatre Of Ancient Halicarnassus Bodrum Turkey
+The Theatre of Ancient Halicarnassus Bodrum Türkiye

 CC BY-SA 2.0 / Carole Raddato

-Location: Bodrum Ancient Theatre, Yeniköy, D330, Bodrum/Muğla, Türkiye | Hours: Open daily during daylight hours. | Price: Free | Distance: 1.0km
+Location: Bodrum Ancient Theatre, Yeniköy, D330, Bodrum/Muğla, Türkiye | Hours: Open daily during daylight hours. | Price: Free | Distance: 1km

 Explore Bodrum at your own pace with our self-guided walking tour!
-Follow our curated route to discover must-see sights and local secrets that makes Bodrum one of the best places to visit in Turkey.
+Follow our curated route to discover must-see sights and local secrets that makes Bodrum one of the best places to visit in Türkiye.

-City Walls of Halicarnassus
+7. City Walls of Halicarnassus

-City Walls Of Halicarnassus, Bodrum
+City Walls of Halicarnassus, Bodrum

 GNU Free / Georges Jansoone